John2018330/bf768_coral_db/README.md

 *  [x] Relative scrolling for table output.
 *  [x] Add advanced filter column which allows GROUP BY (for aggregate functions).
 *  [x] Link to vcf checkbox (True/False?)
+*  [x] Make count and average of advanced filters a drop down menu

 Media Page:
 *  [x] Need to link to external database (coral pics)